SnehaChouksey/Acadlyst/README.md

 - Clerk authentication for all user sessions
 - API credit limits to prevent abuse
 - Backend validation on all file uploads
-- Separate worker process for secure background jobs
+- Separate worker process for secure background jobs.
-- Environment variables for all sensitive keys
 - PostgreSQL with Prisma for data integrity